 Common Medical Errors Resulting in Birth Injuries

 Some birth injuries are unavoidable, even with the most diligent medical care.
 However, approximately 30-40% of birth injuries in Pennsylvania are preventable and can be directly attributed to negligence on the part of the delivery team.
-There are certain types of medical negligence that repeatedly cause birth injuries in Pennsylvania.
+Certain types of medical negligence repeatedly cause birth injuries in Pennsylvania.

-- Negligent Monitoring: when properly monitored and interpreted, electronic fetal monitoring devices give doctors advance warning of possible complications and the chance to intervene with an emergency C-section.
-Unfortunately, these devices tend to give many false positive warnings and many doctors tend to ignore warning indicators until it’s too late.
+• Negligent Monitoring: when properly monitored and interpreted, electronic fetal monitoring devices warn doctors of possible complications and the chance to intervene with an emergency C-section.
+Unfortunately, these devices give many false positive warnings, and many doctors ignore warning indicators until it’s too late.

-- Forceps / Vacuum Negligence: vacuum extractors and obstetrical forceps are tools designed to grip the head of baby to facilitate delivery.
-OB/GYNs sometimes use these tools to assist with a difficult vaginal delivery.
+• Forceps / Vacuum Negligencevacuum extractors and obstetrical forceps are tools designed to grip the head of the baby to facilitate delivery.
+OB/GYNs sometimes use these tools to assist with a complicated vaginal delivery.
 These instruments require a very high level of skill and care by the doctor.
-There is a very small margin for error and small mistakes in using these tools can frequently lead to birth injuries.
+There is a tiny margin for error; small mistakes in using these tools can frequently lead to birth injuries.

 Pennsylvania Birth Injury Verdicts and Settlements

-Summarized below are reported settlements and verdicts from recent Pennsylvania birth injury malpractice cases.
+The reported settlements and verdicts from recent Pennsylvania birth injury malpractice cases are summarized below.

-$182,700,000 Verdict (Pennsylvania 2023): doctors and hospital negligently delay a c-section despite being aware that mother had a chorioamnionitis infection.
+• $182,700,000 Verdict (Pennsylvania 2023): Doctors and the hospital negligently delayed a c-section despite being aware that the mother had a chorioamnionitis infection.
 As a result, the baby suffers HIE brain damage and is diagnosed with spastic quadriplegic cerebral palsy.

-$800,000 Settlement (Pennsylvania 2022): baby allegedly suffers facial disfigurements, cranial nerve palsy, peripheral nerve injuries, and left eye injuries, due to the doctor’s negligent use of forceps during delivery.
+• $800,000 Settlement (Pennsylvania 2022): A baby allegedly suffers facial disfigurements, cranial nerve palsy, peripheral nerve injuries, and left eye injuries due to the doctor’s negligent use of forceps during delivery.
 The case settled for $800,000.

-$995,000 Settlement (Pennsylvania 2021): lawsuit claimed that negligence during delivery resulted in baby suffering HIE brain injury from lack of oxygen, which reportedly caused him to develop ODD and ADHD.
-That lawsuit alleged that the defendant were too slow in ordering an emergency C-seciton.
+• $995,000 Settlement (Pennsylvania 2021): A birth injury lawsuit claimed that negligence during delivery resulted in the baby suffering HIE brain injury from lack of oxygen, which reportedly caused him to develop ODD and ADHD.
+That lawsuit alleged that the defendant was too slow in ordering an emergency C-section.

-$437,500 Settlement (Pennsylvania 2020): lawsuit alleged that stillbirth of child was the result of negligence by the defendants in failing to properly diagnose and treat the mother’s facial disfigurements, cranial nerve palsy, peripheral nerve injuries, and left eye injuries.
+• $437,500 Settlement (Pennsylvania 2020): The lawsuit alleged that the stillbirth of a child was the result of negligence by the defendants in failing to properly diagnose and treat the mother’s facial disfigurements, cranial nerve palsy, peripheral nerve injuries, and left eye injuries.

-$850,000 Settlement (Pennsylvania 2020): shoulder dystocia during delivery prompted doctors to use vacuum and baby suffered fractured arm and damage to her brachial plexus resulting in Erb’s Palsy.
-The lawsuit claimed that the hospital staff failed to properly handle the shoulder dystocia.
+• $850,000 Settlement (Pennsylvania 2020): shoulder dystocia during delivery prompted doctors to use a vacuum, and the baby suffered a fractured arm and damage to her brachial plexus, resulting in Erb’s Palsy.
+The lawsuit claimed that the hospital staff failed to properly handle shoulder dystocia.

-$3,500,000 Settlement (Pennsylvania 2019): mother with preeclampsia and gestational diabetes experienced placental abruption during labor.
-The child was delivered by emergency C-section but not until after he suffered loss of oxygen and serious brain damage resulting in cerebral palsy.
+• $3,500,000 Settlement (Pennsylvania 2019): A mother with preeclampsia and gestational diabetes experienced placental abruption during labor.
+The child was delivered by emergency C-section, but not until after he suffered loss of oxygen and severe brain damage resulting in cerebral palsy.

 Contact Us About Pennsylvania Birth Injury Claims

 Our birth injury lawyers have a long track record of delivering effective, meaningful results to our clients.
-If your new baby has a birth injury and you think it might be the result of medical negligence, calls us at 800-553-8082.
+If your new baby has a birth injury and you think it might result from medical negligence, call us at 800-553-8082.